Japan's Exceptional Service! Most Used Taxi App GO

 Photo by Pixta

 To travel to the village from Matsumoto Station, head to Shinano-Omachi Station along the Oito Line.
 Transfer to a train heading for Minami-Otari Station, which will arrive at Hakuba Station in about one hour and 45 minutes.
-From the station, take the respective shuttle bus for your ski resort.
+From the station, take the respective shuttle bus to your ski resort.

 Access to Matsumoto